 - Muppets Now, 2020 - This unscripted series will feature all your favourite muppets, naturally lead by Kermit and Miss Piggy, alongside a number of celebrity guests.

 - Marvel's 616, 2020 - This documentary series will expand on the untold stories of Marvel, including the plots, characters and the creators behind the comic universe.

-- Into the Unknown: Making Frozen 2 - Frozen 2 is already a hugely anticipated release, and this documentary will delve into how the creative team came together to create this epic musical sequel.
+- Into the Unknown: Making Frozen 2 - Frozen 2 was a roaring success, and this documentary will delve into how the creative team came together to create this epic musical sequel.

-- Be Our Chef, 2020 - You've heard of Bake Off and MasterChef, but this Disney cooking show has its own spin.
+- Be Our Chef - You've heard of Bake Off and MasterChef, but this Disney cooking show has its own spin.
 Families from different cultures will compete against one another (in the setting of Disney World, naturally) in a series of themed challenges, Disney style.